NixOS/nixpkgs/README.md

    configuring and deploying robotic systems, which we call RoboDevSecOps.
 8. [OSTree](https://ostreedev.github.io/ostree/) is yet another solution designed without robotics in mind that must be arduously adapted to our use case.
+9. [GNU Guix](https://guix.gnu.org/) is the next best thing to `NixOS` with some theoretical advantages.
+In practice though, we found `Guix` to be less reliable and supported than `NixOS`.
+While the potential there, we were more comfortable moving forward with the large and rapidly growing `Nix` community.
+10. Although we love unikernels or Library operating systems (libOSes), they are often slow and painful to deploy using common tools.
+Certaintly, automation can alleviate much of this headache and thankfully `Nix` does just that.
+That's right, [you can use `Nix` to build and deploy `MirageOS` unikernels](https://tarides.com/blog/2022-12-14-hillingar-mirageos-unikernels-on-nixos/).
+The two systems are not mutually exclusive.

 After careful consideration, we decided that the focus of `Botnix` substantially differs from that of `NixOS` and other communities, given our sole focus on AI for robotics.
 There are